 You can retarget shoppers to become repeat buyers

-One of the greatest advantages of managing your own website is that you get direct access to your customers.
+One of the greatest advantages of managing your own store and website is that you get direct access to your customers.
 This enables better customer service and ultimately more upsell possibilities.

 You can target people who visit your site with ads, market to those who have already purchased from you, and stay connected in the future.
 Email list building helps you build awareness, bring in steady revenue, and run promotions to get rid of inventory.